 To store such large volumes of data, you need to regularly upgrade the infrastructure both in terms of capacity & capability to handle more data with the exception of course that the original investment is over-sized.
 Even in that case, the technological advancement and Warranty renewals prompt you to look for a newer storage equally over-sized in every warranty renewal cycle.

-Archival helps move data to a secondary storage.
+Archiving old data helps move data to a secondary storage.

 For mailboxes, Email archival can be set to push the emails and the attachments to the archival storage and bring in a considerable reduction in the mailbox capacity by deleting them from the mailbox.

 This would actually be a better idea as the cloud service providers provide better redundancy and options of multi-region storage at a very low cost.
-You can utilise their transition mechanism to move your data from one storage tier to another based on the access patterns you have.
+You can utilize their transition mechanism to move your data from one storage tier to another based on the access patterns you have.

 With high levels of redundancy promised, there is no need to take additional backups of the archived volumes.
 Instead, they can be replicated to another region if additional safety is required.
+Building a cloud based archival infrastructure could be more efficient and cost effective.6.
+Reducing Backup Window

 Especially for file servers, backing up millions of small files is a big challenge.
 The need for a weekly/monthly full backup is a real threatening challenge.

 If you are still using tape technologies, I am sure you find it difficult to cope up with these full backups.
-You could relate to several Data Centers where a larger file servers weekly backup spans over a couple of week days as well.
-In a couple of environments managed by us, we had to move our policies to a monthly full eliminating weekly fool backups.
+You could relate to several Data Centers where larger file servers weekly backup spans over a couple of week days as well.
+In a couple of environments managed by us, we had to move our policies to a monthly full eliminating weekly full backups.

 The small files take longer to backup & recover and tapes have no mechanism to eliminate common files.
 Just upgrading tape technology does not completely resolve the problem.